CrossGeeks/FacebookClientPlugin/docs/FacebookGraphRequests.md

 ```

-//Get all friends in facebook
+Get all friends in facebook

 ```cs